SIMBA# Corona Special Promotion 2!

 SIMBA# is programmed in C# and it runs under the Windows 7, 8 and 10 operating systems.

-SIMBA# facilitates applications in engineering practice and in research and education:
+With SIMBA#, tasks in engineering practice and in research and teaching can be processed:

-- Optimisation of process design and operation of existing WWTPs
+- Optimisation of process design and operational management of existing wastewater treatment plants

 - Analysis of process water management, sludge treatment and energy consumption